redhat-developer/odo/website/docs/tutorials/deploying-java-app-with-database.md

     [INFO]
     [ERROR] Integration tests failed: There are test failures.
     ```
+   Note: This error will be fixed at a later stage in the tutorial when we connect a database instance to this application.

 6. You can also create an ingress URL with `odo` to access the application:
     ```shell